Federated Learning for Data-Driven Feedforward Control: A Case Study on Vehicle Lateral Dynamics: Related Works

 \section{Related Works}

-\textit{Feedforward Control} (FF) is frequently applied alongside feedback control (FB) to reduce the workload of the FB system.
-This typically improves tracking performance and efficiency while reducing issues related to stability, especially in non-linear control systems.
-Model-based FF control uses system-specific knowledge and aims to determine the inverse dynamics, e.g.,~\cite{kapania2015_FB_FF_steering_control}.
-On the other hand, data-driven FF control tries to learn this inverse dynamics relationship, see, e.g.,~\cite{zhou2017_NN_FF_trajectory_tracking, aarnoudse2024_NN_FF_Control, tian2022_parallel_learning_steering_control} - applications of data-driven FF control date back up to~\cite{hunt1992_NN_for_control} and~\cite{jordan1992_forward_models}.
+Feedforward control (FF) is frequently applied to reduce the workload of a feedback controller (FB).
+This typically improves tracking performance and efficiency while reducing stability-related issues.
+The two most common FF control concepts are model-based and data-driven.
+Model-based FF control is built on system-specific knowledge and ranges from a stationary input-to-output relationship to the inverse system dynamics, e.g.,~\cite{kapania2015_FB_FF_steering_control}.
+As a model-free alternative, data-driven FF control aims to learn the inverse stationary or dynamic relationship, see, e.g.,~\cite{zhou2017_NN_FF_trajectory_tracking, aarnoudse2024_NN_FF_Control, tian2022_parallel_learning_steering_control}, and some applications date back to~\cite{hunt1992_NN_for_control}.

-With the ongoing rise of connectivity in autonomous systems, there is a growing push for research in safe and efficient multi-agent control systems applications~\cite{jing2021_learning_controller_multi-agent_systems}.
-New issues like data privacy and communication efficiency arise within the multi-agent setting since a high bandwidth connection cannot be guaranteed~\cite{tallat2023industry50_FL}.
-Furthermore, when performing control tasks with fast dynamics, sending the necessary data with a sampling rate in the millisecond range for each agent within a network is challenging.
-Additionally, we see a regulatory push for privacy preservation; see~\cite{EU_2023_AI-act} and~\cite{woisetschläger2024federated}.
+With the rise of connectivity, the research in safe and efficient multi-agent systems is expanding rapidly~\cite{jing2021_learning_controller_multi-agent_systems}.
+New issues, such as communication efficiency, arise because a high-bandwidth connection cannot be guaranteed~\cite{tallat2023industry50_FL}.
+Furthermore, when performing control tasks with fast dynamics, sending the necessary data to each client at millisecond sampling rates is challenging.
+Additionally, there is a policy-driven momentum for privacy preservation; see~\cite{woisetschläger2024federated}.

-\textit{Federated Learning} (FL) is the state-of-the-art method for communication-efficient, privacy-preserving, and distributed learning, see~\cite{mcmahan2017communication}.
-In its basic form, multiple clients learn local models using their private data.
-A central server then aggregates the learned models (or gradient-like information) in a privacy-preserving way, resulting in a global model, which is then re-distributed to the local clients.
-More details can be found in, e.g.,~\cite{kairouz2021advances}.
-Applications of FL to control systems is an open topic in the control and machine learning community, see~\cite{weber2024combining_FL_control} for a survey on FL and control.
+The state-of-the-art method for communication-efficient, privacy-aware, and distributed learning is \textit{Federated Learning} (FL), see~\cite{mcmahan2017communication, kairouz2021advances}.
+Each participating client receives a model from a central server and incorporates its local information by updating the model on its private data.
+The central server then aggregates the learned models (or gradient-like information) in a privacy-aware way.
+This results in a global model update, which is then re-distributed to the client.
+This process continues for multiple rounds and is described in details in, e.g.,~\cite{mcmahan2017communication, kairouz2021advances}.
+Applying FL to control systems is an open topic in the control and machine learning community, see~\cite{weber2024combining_FL_control} for a survey on FL and control.
+Nevertheless, FL has already been applied to enable privacy-aware training of inverse dynamic models for robotic arms, see~\cite{jimenez2025-informed-FL-inverse-dynamics}.